 Becoming a Parish Councillor is a rewarding and valuable public service.
 Councillors contribute to the work of the Parish Council by:

-• Having a say about the things they care about
+• having a say about the things they care about

-• Putting forward ideas for better services
+• putting forward ideas for better services

-• Responding to the needs and views of parishioners
+• responding to the needs and views of parishioners

-• Seeking the best outcome to local issues
+• seeking the best outcome to local issues

-• Getting involved in decision making
+• getting involved in decision making

-• Helping to make Bramerton a better place to live!
+• helping to make Bramerton a better place to live!

 The Role of a Councillor

-Local Councils are the first tier of governance and are the first point of contact for anyone concerned with a community issue.
+Parish Councils are the first tier of government and are the first point of contact for anyone concerned about a community issue.
 They are democratically elected local authorities and exist in England, Wales and Scotland.
-The term ‘Local Council’ is synonymous with ‘Parish Council’, ‘Town Council’ and ‘Community Council’.